aayars/mastodon-boilerplate/README.md

 docker-compose run --rm web bundle exec rake mastodon:setup
 ```

 Answer "Yes" when prompted to set up a single-user instance.
-When prompted for SMTP server settings, specify localhost for the mail server, and skip testing.
-These instructions do not provide for email capability.
+When prompted for SMTP server settings, go with the default of `localhost` for the mail server, and skip testing.
+These instructions do not provide for email capability, but you can set that up if you really want to.

-Paste the new config into .env.production, and start up the whole cluster in daemon mode.
+The interactive script will print out the contents of a new config to your console.
+Paste the new config into `.env.production`, and start up the whole cluster in daemon mode.

 ```sh
 docker-compose up -d